airpair/ntiered-aws-docker-terraform-guide/post.md

 Data is a crucial part of our infrastructure and particularly vulnerable while it is traveling over the Internet.
-Securing the transportation of data is a fundamental requirement for a secure network.
+Securing its transportation is a fundamental requirement for a secure network.

-While there are serval transport level protocols available for encrypting communications, communicating privately in a closed network is the most common and efficient way to keep data secure.
+While there are serval transport level protocols available for encrypting the transit, communicating privately in a closed network is the most common and efficient way to keep data secure.

 I wrote this guide in an attempt to help the reader build such a network on AWS along with a secure way to access it’s resources using a VPN.

 Before we begin
 ---------------

-This is a technical guide and the reader is expected to have basic level of linux command line knowledge.
-The audiences this guide is intended for are:
+This is a technical guide and the reader is expected to have a basic linux command line knowledge.
+The audience this guide is intended for:

 - Application developers with little or no systems administration experience and wanting to deploy applications on AWS.
-- System administrators with little of no experience with infrastructure automation and wanting to learn more.
+- System administrators with little or no experience with infrastructure automation and wanting to learn more.
+- Infrastructure automation engineers that want to explore cloud provider resource automation.
 - Any one that wants to get a feel for the current state of cloud automation tooling.

 I kept the scope limited to building a private network and did not cover application and OS level security which are also equally important.